How to get the most from your Google Ad Grants account

 - The keywords within each ad group should be specific to that ad group.

 Splitting up your account into campaigns and ad groups is also important from the point of view of keywords.
 Really, no ad group should have more than 5-10 keywords within it.
-Having a limit on the number of keywords per account is important, not just for relevancy, but for when it comes to conducting and breaking down essential optimisation tasks like search term reports.
+Having a limit on the number of keywords per account is important, not just for relevancy, but for conducting and breaking down essential optimisation tasks like search term reports.

 Extend your ad capabilities